 Show Scatter Plot

 This button will split the plot into a time series and scatter plot.
 The scatter plot will display any 2 selected attributes in your list.
 The Correlation Coefficient of these attributes will display in the top of the plot.
 Correlation runs from -1 to +1.
-There is a splitter handle between the time series and scatter plot so that you can resize how much area you want to give to the scatter plot.
+There is a splitter handle between the time series and scatter plot so they can be resized the the users desired size.